cloudpilot-emu/cloudpilot-emu/README.md

     framebuffer support, 2D acceleration is not available.
 -   Formatting an unformatted memory stick in Clié devices that run PalmOS 3.x locks up PalmOS.
--   Native CLI app: switching between devices with different display resolution does not work properly.
 -   On OS5, keyboard input, clipboard and network integration are not currently available.
 -   The emulated Tungsten|W does not provide a full 5-way D-pad, even though